 North East local authority areas.

-The other six are below the national rate.
+The other six are below the

 The evidence hub includes other data reports that provide information about aspects of labour market.
 In particular, the economic inactivity report includes analysis of why people are not economically active.